 The college requires all freshmen and sophomores to take physical education unless they are veterans or are excused by the Health Service Physician for physical reasons.
 Normally, credit in four physical education courses is required for graduation.
-All undergraduate students must pass a swimming test before graduation.
+All physical education students must pass a swimming test.